Jan Todd

 Stark Center Director And Professor

-Recognized as a pioneer in the history of women and weight training, Dr. Todd’s interest in the study of sport and physical culture began with her own participation and personal success in the sport of powerlifting.
-During her career, Sports Illustrated and other magazines often described her as “the strongest woman in the world.”
-As a powerlifter, Todd set more than 60 national and world records (in five weight classes) and was included in the Guinness Book of Records for over a decade.
-She was the first woman to total 1000, 1100 and 1200 pounds, and the first woman to officially lift 400 pounds in the deadlift and 500 pounds in the squat.
-She was also the first woman to lift the Dinnie Stones in Scotland, and with Larry Pacifico, she set a two-person record in the deadlift of more than 1100 pounds.
-In the late 1970s and 1980s, she appeared on dozens of TV shows, including The Tonight ShowI’ve Got a SecretCBS Sports Spectacular, and several Guinness World Record specials.
+Recognized as a pioneer in strength training both as an athlete and as an academic, Dr. Todd’s interest in the history of strength and physical culture began with her participation in the sport of powerlifting in the 1970s.
+During her career, Sports Illustrated, and other media often described her as “the strongest woman in the world,” and she was listed in the Guinness Book of World Records for more than 12 years.
+As a powerlifter, Todd set more than 60 national and world records in five weight classes.
+She was the first woman to total 1000, 1100 and 1200 pounds, and the first woman to officially lift more than 400 pounds in the deadlift and 500 pounds in the squat.
+She was also the first woman to lift the Dinnie Stones in Scotland.

-Todd was the first woman inducted into the International Powerlifting Hall of Fame and was in the first class of the USA-PL Women’s Powerlifting Hall of Fame.
-She received the 2008 Oscar Heidenstam Foundation Lifetime Achievement Award for her contributions to the field of physical fitness and has also been honored by the Oldetime Barbell and Strongmen Association and The National Fitness Hall of Fame for her myriad contributions to the strength sports.
-In March of 2018, she was inducted into the International Sports Hall of Fame at an event in Columbus, Ohio and, in March of 2019 she—with her deceased husband, Terry Todd—received the Arnold Sports Festival’s prestigious Lifetime Achievement Award.
+Todd was the first woman inducted into the International Powerlifting Hall of Fame, and she was in the first class of the USA-PL Women’s Powerlifting Hall of Fame.
+She received the 2008 Oscar Heidenstam Foundation’s Lifetime Achievement Award for her contributions to the field of physical fitness, and she has also been honored by the Oldetime Barbell and Strongmen Association and The National Fitness Hall of Fame for her myriad contributions to the strength sports.
+In 2018, she was inducted into the International Sports Hall of Fame and in March of 2019 she received the Arnold Sports Festival’s prestigious Lifetime Achievement Award.
+She has also received numerous academic awards including being named the DB Dill Lecturer by the American College of Sports Medicine, the Seward Staley Honor Lecturer for the North American Society for Sport History (NASSH) as well as winning NASSH’s Honor Award for her significant contributions to the field of sport history.
+In July of 2025 she will receive the Al Roy Award for Lifetime Achievement from the National Strength and Conditioning Association.

 Filmography: